Publish or perish: Academic opinion

 The pressure to publish has been strongly criticized on the basis that over-emphasis on publishing may decrease the value of resulting scholarship, as scholars must spend more time scrambling to publish whatever they can get into print, rather than spending time developing significant research agendas.
 Similarly, humanities scholar Camille Paglia has described the publish or perish paradigm as "tyranny" and further writes that "The [academic] profession has become obsessed with quantity rather than quality. ...
 One brilliant article should outweigh one mediocre book."

 The pressure to publish or perish also detracts from the time and effort professors can devote to teaching undergraduate courses and mentoring graduate students.
 The rewards for exceptional teaching rarely match the rewards for exceptional research, which encourages faculty to favor the latter whenever they conflict.

 Also, publish-or-perish is linked to scientific misconduct or at least questionable ethics.
 It has also been argued that the quality of scientific work has suffered due to publication pressures.
 Physicist Peter Higgs, namesake of the Higgs boson, was quoted in 2013 as saying that academic expectations since the 1990s would likely have prevented him from both making his groundbreaking research contributions and attaining tenure: "It's difficult to imagine how I would ever have enough peace and quiet in the present sort of climate to do what I did in 1964 ...
 Today I wouldn't get an academic job.
 It's as simple as that.
 I don't think I would be regarded as productive enough."

 According to some researchers, the publish or perish culture might also perpetuate bias in academic institutions.
 Overall, women publish less frequently than men, and when they do publish their work, it receives fewer citations than their male counterparts - even when published in journals with significantly higher impact factors.
 Furthermore, one study pointed out that gaps in the promotion and progress of women in academic medicine may be significantly influenced by gender-based variances in article citations.

 Research-oriented universities may attempt to manage the unhealthy aspects of the publish or perish practices, but their administrators often argue that some pressure to produce cutting-edge research is necessary to motivate scholars early in their careers to focus on research advancement, and learn to balance its achievement with the other responsibilities of the professorial role.
-The call to abolish tenure is very much a minority opinion in such settings.